ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 | :--: |
 ### Pipeline Configuration

 The repository contains custom scripts to carry out pipeline tasks in the CD Pipeline (`.pipeline-config.yaml`).
-Refer to [hello-compliance-deployment](https://github.ibm.com/open-toolchain/hello-compliance-deployment) sample repository that contains some default configuration and scripts.
+Refer to [hello-compliance-deployment](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-deployment) sample repository that contains some default configuration and scripts.

 By default, the setup `Clone deployment configuration` from the sample repository.
 Once the repository is cloned, you can customize configurations and scripts for pipeline runs.

 - **New repository name**: Name of the IBM hosted GRIT Repository created by the toolchain as your deployment configuration repository.
 The region of the repository will remain the same as that of the toolchain.
 Please choose a unique name for the new repository.

-Incase you have deployment configuration repository from an exising CD Toolchain, use the `Advanced Options` toggle button to configure the same for this pipeline.
+If you have a deployment configuration repo from an exising continuous delivery toolchain, select the **Advanced Options** to configure the same settings for this pipeline.

 | ![Pipeline Config Repository](./images/devsecops_set-up_cd_Pipeline_config.png) |
 | :--: |